38 Secrets Your Hair Stylist Won’t Tell You

 Spend a little money on the right products

 Hot water removes colour.
 The sun can dry your hair.
 So protect it as you would your skin.
 Cover it when you’re outside in the sun.
 Wash and condition it properly.
+(These ingestible beauty products can improve your hair, too.)

 If you cancel at the very last minute